Nepal Visitor Guide

 Nepal, much like India, marches to the beat of its own drum.
 At times a little chaotic it is full of colour & tradition, generally welcoming people with a diverse cultural mix, fabulous mountain vistas, a wide array of wildlife and plenty of natural beauty.
 It also offers great food and is very well priced for tourist visitors be they trekkers, nature enthusiasts or cultural explorers.

-OR CALL THE BHUTAN & NEPAL TRAVEL EXPERTS ON
+OR CALL THE BHUTAN & NEPAL TRAVEL EXPERTS:

 About Nepal: